 The design went through a couple of different variations.
 Originally, the design was logo-based, utilizing the wide variety of well-known Nestlé product imagery to represent the dashboards that related to those products.

 The logos would be categorized, and the categories would be scrollable where needed.
 This would allow the user to easily click on the dashboard they were interested in, based on the item logo.
 It also allowed the design to use a similar layout to

-the existing intranet landing page and, therefore, deliver an easier transition of user expectation.
+the existing intranet landing page and, therefore, deliver an easier transition of user expectations.

-After internal discussion, a new approach was chosen which allowed the functionality to showcase the wide range of Nestlé products, but gave way to a more engaging design.
-Using a character/cartoon style, Datalabs developed a single image of a kitchen setting that would be broken into 24 clickable sections.
+After internal discussion, a new approach was chosen which allowed the functionality to showcase the wide range of Nestlé products but gave way to a more engaging design.
+Using a character/cartoon style, Datalabs developed a single image of a kitchen scene that would be broken into 24 clickable sections.
 Each section of the graphic would feature easily identifiable imagery of a product category.

 At first, the image wouldn’t necessarily appear as a dashboard.
 But once your mouse hovered over a section of the image, the associated text label for that dashboard would be revealed in a rectangular grid format.
 Once clicked, the user would be taken straight to the relevant dashboard.

 Your intranet doesn’t need to be boring!
 Be kind to your staff, and design to make their job easier and more user-friendly.
 Don’t feel that simple functionality means a simple design.
 Take advantage of that simplicity and make something engaging (and downright adorable); like this!

 If you care at all about your employees, you won’t make them use ugly visualizations.
 Give your employees the best.
 Give them a call and hire Datalabs’ interactive data visualization services!

 Business dashboards could be the answer to all your big, messy data problems!

 Get in touch with us directly by emailing firstname.lastname@example.org